chiziakoma23/Python_Portfolio/README.md

 # Chizi Akoma Python_Portfolio
 This is the portfolio of python code that I learned during BISC 516C

-In this analysis, we looked at inflammation data for multiple patients.

 ## Jupyter Notebooks (1,2)

 ```python